FARRAGUT HISTORY & GOVERNMENT

 Knoxville native Ron Williams retired after 28 years as a machine tool sales engineer for Sunnen Products.
 He served five terms on the Sugarwood Homeowners Association Board and two terms on the Board of Zoning Appeals.
 He was elected as a Ward 2 alderman in 2016 and elected mayor in 2018.
 Ron and his wife, TC, have been married more than 30 years.

 Louise Povlin and husband, Jay, settled in Farragut with their three sons in 2008.
 She worked as a research engineer and a patent paralegal before opening Anytime Fitness with Jay in 2012.
 She was on the Fox Run Homeowners Association board before her appointment to the Farragut Municipal Planning Commission (MPC) in 2013.
-She was appointed to fill a vacant Ward 1 aldermen seat in early 2016 and was elected to a full term in August 2016.
+She was appointed to fill a vacant Ward 1 aldermen seat in early 2016 and was elected to a full term in August 2016 and again in August 2020.
 She was appointed vice mayor in 2018.
 She currently serves as the alderman representative to the MPC.

 Scott Meyer, who ran unopposed for his Ward 1 seat in August 2018, holds a Master of Health Administration from Indiana University and a Master of Accountancy from the University of Tennessee.
-He is executive director for value based care operations at Summit Medical Group.
+He is currently employed as a Senior Director of Physician Revenue Cycle at Ensemble Health Partners.
 He was appointed to the Board of Zoning Appeals in 2017.
 Scott and his wife, Melissa, a pediatrician and Farragut High School graduate, have two daughters.

 Ron Pinchok and his wife, Debbie, moved to Farragut in 1988.
 He retired after a 35-year career with Hallmark Cards in 2010.
 He was chairman of both the Parks and Athletics Council and the Economic Development Advisory Committee before being elected Ward 2 alderman in 2014.
 He served as vice mayor and mayor before being re-elected as alderman in 2018.
 The Pinchoks have three children and six grandchildren.

-Farragut native Drew Burnette was appointed in September 2018 to fill the Ward 2 alderman seat left vacant when Ron Williams was elected mayor.
+Farragut native Drew Burnette was appointed in September 2018 to fill the Ward 2 alderman seat left vacant when Ron Williams was elected mayor and elected to his first term in August 2020.
 He attended Farragut schools and received a B.S. from Carson Newman College.
 He is a regional vice president and medical device sales representative with Olympus Surgical.
 He and his wife have five children and attend Shoreline Church.
 Burnette played football for Farragut High School and Carson Newman and enjoys coaching his children’s sports teams.

-The Farragut Board of Mayor and Aldermen meets at Farragut Town Hall on second and fourth Thursdays at 7 p.m. except when scheduled meetings fall on or near major holidays.
-Board meetings are always open to the public for input and discussion.
-Live coverage is on Town of Farragut TV (TDS channel 3 and Charter channel 193), and meetings can also be viewed on the Town of Farragut YouTube channel beginning the following Monday.
+The Farragut Board of Mayor and Aldermen meets virtually on second and fourth Thursdays at 7 p.m. except when scheduled meetings fall on or near major holidays.
+A live stream of the meetings is on townoffarragut.org/livestream and on the Town of Farragut YouTube channel.
+Live coverage is also on Town of Farragut TV (TDS channel 3 and Charter channel 193).
+Archived videos of past meetings can also be viewed on the YouTube channel.

 Board meeting agendas, as well as agendas for the Municipal Planning Commission and volunteer committees, are on the Town website.